aftialabs/morf-docs/Morf Getting Started Guide.md

         },

 It's that easy to build out your form.
 Try changing the form title or it's logo.
-For more information on the form definition syntax please see the reference guide.
+For more information on the form definition syntax please see the [Morf Syntax Reference Guide](https://github.com/aftialabs/morf-docs/blob/main/Morf%20Syntax%20Reference.md).

 ## Generating Morf Forms from Documents